adopted-ember-addons/ember-cli-flash/README.md

 $ ember generate ember-cli-flash
 ```

 This also adds the helper to `tests/test-helper.js`.
 You won't actually need to import this into your tests, but it's good to know what the blueprint does.
-Basically, the helper overrides the `_setInitialState` method so that the flash messages behave intuitively in a testing environment.
+Basically, the helper overrides a method used to initialise the flash-message's class, so that it behaves intuitively in a testing environment.

 Some example tests below, based on qunit.